Violet Chen

 Research

-My research interests are broadly related to fairness and ethics of artificial intelligence.
-Currently, I work on modeling fairness and equity in optimization, outcome-centric social welfare perspectives of fair machine learning, human-centric aspects of ethical AI with a focus on modeling and inferring moral preferences.
-Along these directions, I am interested in applications from healthcare, infrastructure systems and supply chain.
+My research interests are broadly related to fairness and ethical AI.
+Currently, I work on equity in allocation, outcome-centric algorithmic fairness, modeling and inferring moral judgment.
+Along these directions, I am interested in applications from urban mobility, infrastructure systems, supply chain and healthcare.

 Institutional Service